Programming Foundations: Software Testing/QA with Meaghan Lewis

 Insights on Software Quality Engineering with Aaron Dolberg

-A software quality engineer discusses how to get started in quality assurance (QA), how QA fits in at companies small and large, and how it has changed since the rise of agile workflows.
+Join your instructor, a software quality engineer, to learn how to get started in quality assurance (QA), how QA fits in at companies of any size, and how agile has changed QA.

 11m 43s • COURSE

 You'll learn software testing skills with these experts.

 Meaghan Lewis is a technical program manager at Microsoft.

 Meaghan currently focuses on creating and delivering learning experiences centered around emerging technology.
 Meaghan has a superpower in quality engineering and has worked in the QA field for nearly a decade, working at GitHub, startups, and at a tech consultancy.
 Meaghan has a passion for teaching and has spent years speaking at conferences and delivering online learning content.